Instant Accessto State, County and Municipal Public Records

 Similar to the dissolution of marriage records (e.g., divorce certificates), there are different ways that government bodies legally record marriages, and understanding the difference between these vital statistics records can assist a requesting party when trying to access and use California marriage records.

 Are California Marriage Records Public?

-While California Marriage Records are public, they represent some of the most difficult records to obtain due to the personal nature of the information within.
-Government organizations often offer marriage verification letters rather than the original marriage records because marriage records must remain intact and unchanged with regard to the people involved in the marriage.
+Yes, marriage records are public in California.
+However, while California marriage records are public, they may be significantly difficult to obtain due to the personal nature of the information within.
+Government organizations often offer marriage verification letters rather than original marriage records because marriage records must remain intact and unchanged with regard to the people involved in the marriage.
 If changes need to be made, these records are critical to that procedure.